henry2004y/vlasiator_manual/index.md

 ## Finite volume method

-The early versions of Vlasiator applied a finite volume method for the Vlasov solver.
+The early versions of Vlasiator adopted a finite volume method for the Vlasov solver.
 The full 6D spatial and velocity space is discretized into ordinary and velocity cells.
 Each spatial cell contains the field variables ($\mathbf{B},\mathbf{E}$), which are stored on a staggered grid with $\mathbf{B}$ on the face centers and $\mathbf{E}$ on the edges.
 Each spatial cell also contains a 3D Cartesian velocity mesh where each velocity cell contains ths volume average $\tilde{f}$ of the distribution function over the ordinary space volume of the spatial cell, and the velocity space volume of the velocity mesh cell
 $$
 \tilde{f} = \frac{1}{\Delta^3 r \Delta^3 v}\int_{cell} d^3r d^3 v f(\mathbf{r},\mathbf{v},t),
 $$